UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

                $ ml PDC/23.12 julia/1.10.2-cpeGNU-23.12

-!!! example "Challenge 5.
-Write a batch script."
-4. Getting familiar with Julia REPL
+!!! example "Challenge 4.
+Getting familiar with Julia REPL"

     - It is important that you know how to navigate on the Julia command line.
 Here is where you work live with data and test aout things and you may install packages.
     - This exercise will help you to become more familiar with the REPL.
 Do the following steps: